The Magnificent Seven-1960

 The introduction of the seven gunslingers is fun and popular for the Western genre, especially in television series of the time.
 Considering most of the cast were handsome leading men this is a treat for audiences.

-The music also infuses the film with some pizzazz and is perfect for the genre that it is.
+The music also infuses the film with charisma and is perfect for the genre.

 A romance between the hot-blooded Chico and the gorgeous Mexican girl, Petra also works.
 An unlikely pairing, the couple has resounding chemistry and a West Side Story-style connection.
 Not supposed to be attracted to one another, or hardly soul mates, the two blessedly share a happily-ever-after roll-up as the entire film does.